mhasanmhasan/fcc-learn-golang-assets/course/13-channels/exercises/6-range/readme.md

 It's that time again, Mailio is hiring and we've been assigned to do the interview.
 For some reason, the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) is Mailio's interview problem of choice.
 We've been tasked with building a small toy program we can use in the interview.

-Complete the `concurrrentFib` function.
+Complete the `concurrentFib` function.
 It should:

 * Create a new channel of `int`s
 * Call `fibonacci` in a goroutine, passing it the channel and the number of Fibonacci numbers to generate, `n`